manticoresoftware/manticoresearch/TESTING.md

 +------+---------+
 ```

+The first line includes a reusable block from `../base/start-searchd-with-buddy.recb` which contains common setup steps (starting searchd and Buddy).

+**When to use each:**
+- Use `.rec` for your actual test cases
+- Use `.recb` for common setup/teardown steps that multiple tests need (see [Base Blocks](#base-blocks) section below)

-See existing tests in `test/clt-tests/` for examples.
+See existing tests in `test/clt-tests/` for more examples.

 ## Writing Tests